hajiyev86/user-crud-app/README.md

 - Used react-router-dom for handling routing and navigation.
 - Used Validator for performing data validation
 - Used mui for ui componments
-- React context, Docker, bootsrap
+- React context, Docker, bootstrap